UNINETTSigma2/documentation/code_development/building.md

 flags involving *-xavx*, *-xavx2* and *-xcore-avx2* can cause problems.
 As the -x prefix implies it will only generate code for a processor supporting AVX and AVX2.
-Intel has implemented a run time processor check for any program compiled with these flags.
+Intel has implemented a run time processor check for any program compiled with these flags, which will result in a message like this:

+    Please verify that both the operating system and the processor support Intel(R) X87, CMOV, MMX, FXSAVE, SSE, SSE2, SSE3, SSSE3, SSE4_1, SSE4_2,
+    MOVBE, POPCNT, AVX, F16C, FMA, BMI, LZCNT and AVX2 instructions.

 This only apply to the main routine.
-If the main() function is not compiler with *-xavx*/*-xavx2* flags the test is not inserted and performance is as expected.
+If the main() function is not compiled with ``-xavx``/``-xavx2`` flags the test is not inserted and performance is as expected.

 | Vectorisation flag    | Single core performance |